 Millions of Syrian children have known nothing but war, death and destruction their entire lives.

 As the war drags on, families are taking extreme measures just to survive, often pushing children into early marriage and child labour.

-Martin Bell OBE, Unicef UK Ambassador
+Martin Bell OBE, UNICEF UK Ambassador

 In 2011, Martin travelled to South Sudan on the eve of its independence to draw attention to the ongoing effects of the conflict on children.

-Last year he supported our work on education in emergencies and wrote a personal account of his experiences in the field for The Guardian.
+In 2016 he supported our work on education in emergencies and wrote a personal account of his experiences in the field for The Guardian.

-Martin continues to support Unicef UK’s work in emergencies, attending and hosting events to promote the needs of children around the world.
+Martin continues to support UNICEF UK’s work in emergencies, attending and hosting events to promote the needs of children around the world.